chunpaiyang/cloudformation_examples/README.md

 # ex6:
 	- Demo how to set stage for apigateway
 # ex7:
-	- Demo how to create apigateway with OpenAPI(but not integrated with lambda yet)
+	- Demo how to create apigateway with OpenAPI(but not integrate with lambda yet)
 # ex8:
-	- Demo how to create apigateway with OpenAPI and integrated with lambda.
+	- Demo how to create apigateway with OpenAPI and integrate with lambda.
 # ex9:
-	- Demo how to create apigateway with OpenAPI in S3 and integrated with lambda.(BodyS3Location method)
+	- Demo how to create apigateway with OpenAPI in S3 and integrate with lambda.(BodyS3Location method)
+# ex10:
+	- Demo how to create apigateway with OpenAPI in S3 and integrate with lambda.(AWS::Include method)